Pranab-Kumar-Panda/Drawing-webpage/README.md

 # 🎨 Drawing Board Web App

-A simple and responsive **Drawing Web Application** made using <b>HTML, CSS, and JavaScript</b>.
+A simple and responsive **Drawing Web Application** made using <b><i>HTML, CSS, and JavaScript</b></i>.
 You can draw freely on the canvas, change colors and brush sizes, erase, and even download your masterpiece! 🖌️✨

 ## 🛠 Features